AllenBrainAtlas/visweek-2013-contest/README.md

 * annotation/ - a directory containing grid annotation volumes, one for each developmental stage.
 Voxel values are structure ids.
 * structure_unionizes/ - a directory containing one CSV per probe.
 Each CSV contains a set of rows describing the expression energy for a probe within an entire structure.

 Note: this python script has only been tested with python 2.7.2.

+Note 2: there have been problems reported using this script in both native Windows Python and Cygwin.
+If you can, use linux/unix.